 An exercise stress test is a screening tool used to test the effect of exercise on your heart.
 It is considered to be a very safe and cheap test that gives very important information about the health of the heart.
 This simple test is usually performed under the supervision of a Cardiologist.
 There are various reasons as to why you need a stress test.
 This test is particularly useful for patients with a history of chest pain whereby there is a need to rule out blockages in the heart arteries.
 In addition, a stress test also indirectly reflects the health of the heart in patients with multiple risk factors (as discussed above).

 The Cardiologists in Island Hospital have access to advanced imaging and blood tests that gives accurate assessment of heart attack risk.
-The test results are the best ways to tell if you are at risk of heart diseases before they develop noticeable symptoms and, if so, how severe is your condition.
+The test results are the better option ways to tell if you are at risk of heart diseases before they develop noticeable symptoms and, if so, how severe is your condition.
 Complications of heart disease include heart attack and stroke.
 You can reduce the risk of complications with early diagnosis and treatment.
-Each patient’s case is unique.
-To help you understand the best type and methods of heart disease treatment and prevention, make an appointment to see any of our Cardiologists at Island Hospital.
+Each patient’s case is different.
+To help you understand the better option type and methods of heart disease treatment and prevention, make an appointment to see any of our Cardiologists at Island Hospital.

 Identifying risks and symptoms of heart diseases are the journey to maintaining a healthy happy heart.